dcbaker/cython/docs/src/tutorial/profiling_tutorial.rst

    $ cython  --annotate-coverage coverage.xml  package/mymodule.pyx

-This will recompile the Cython module and generate one HTML output file next to each Cython source file it processes, containing colour markers for lines that were contained in the coverage report.
+This will recompile the Cython0 module and generate one HTML output file next to each Cython0 source file it processes, containing colour markers for lines that were contained in the coverage report.